-Our cash used for investing activities during the first two quarters of fiscal 2018 totaled \$7.6 million.
+Our cash used for investing activities during the first three quarters of fiscal 2018 totaled \$8.5 million.
 The primary uses of cash for investing activities included purchases of property and equipment in the normal course of business, additional spending on the development of our offerings, and a contingent consideration payment associated with the acquisition of Jhana Education, which was completed in the fourth quarter of fiscal 2017.

-Our purchases of property and equipment, which totaled \$4.3 million, consisted primarily of computer software costs related to significant upgrades in our AAP portal and the replacement of our existing ERP software.
+Our purchases of property and equipment, which totaled \$5.0 million, consisted primarily of computer software costs related to significant upgrades in our AAP portal and the replacement of our existing ERP software.
 Our new ERP system was successfully launched on December 1, 2017.
-We currently anticipate that our purchases of property and equipment will total approximately \$7.5 million in fiscal 2018; however, we are still in the process of making significant upgrades to our AAP portal, which may increase capital asset spending over our current expectations.
+We currently anticipate that our purchases of property and equipment will total approximately \$7.5 million in fiscal 2018.

-We spent \$2.2 million during the first half of fiscal 2018 on the development of various offerings, including our new leadership curriculum and the continued development and expansion of our subscription offerings.
-We believe continued investment in our offerings is critical to our future success and anticipate that our capital spending for curriculum development will total \$5.0 million during fiscal 2018.
+We spent \$2.4 million during the first three quarters of fiscal 2018 on the development of various offerings, including our new leadership curriculum and the continued development and expansion of our subscription offerings.
+We believe continued investment in our offerings is critical to our future success and anticipate that our capital spending for curriculum development will total \$3.5 million during fiscal 2018.